riazarbi/serversetup/README.md

 9) The script will cd into the `remote_deployment_scripts` folder and list the folder contents.
 10) You'll have to enter `bash start.sh` to start the set up process.
-10) After checking that you actually want to do this and getting your sudo password, `start.sh` will non-interactively do what it needs to.
-When it's done it will give you a summary.
+10) After checking that you actually want to do this and getting your sudo password, `start.sh` will start working through the install process.
+I've tried to make it as non-interactive as possible, but you'll still have to enter prompts form time to time - feel free to fix this and commit!

 ### TO DO
-* Break out the large install script into smaller chained scripts
 * Create a 'select what to configure' dialog at top of start.sh
-* Limit SSH access to existing user only
+* Limit SSH access to standard users only
-* Turn Tor hidden service into a stealth service
 * Add h2o.ai to the installed services
-* Add a 'create new users' dialog to create safe (non-sudo) users who will be the actual users of the web services.
-* Install and configure Tex so that RStudio and Jupyter can write .Rmd and .ipynb files to PDF.
 * Configure SSL for Jupyterhub
 * Configure SSL for RStudio
-* Consider installing NextCloud Server, creating client sync for each user's home directory, and synchronizing passwords with system passwords
 * Eliminate prompts